I really, really tried to like this book…

 **This suggests life, not intelligent life (and please do not give me the tired phrase about intelligent life not being found on earth…).

 In another Amazon review of mine of an unrelated Sagan’s book I stated that I have read him before and that I enjoy his writings.
-Sadly, by reading “The Cosmic Apprentice”, I reluctantly realized that the books of his that I have enjoyed before are only those in which he is a coauthor or editor, not the ones where he is a single author; I am sorry, but there was no other way of saying this.
-That said, I still think that he is a gifted writer and that he can contribute to educate the general public about science, if he desires so.
+Sadly, by reading “The Cosmic Apprentice”, I reluctantly realized that the books of his that I have enjoyed before are only those in which he is a coauthor or editor, not the ones where he is a single author; I am sorry, but there was no other way of saying it.
+That said, I still think that he is a gifted writer and that he can contribute to educate the general public about science, if he truly desires to do so.
 I will give it another try to his writings in his next book.
 However, just in case, I will read his next book by borrowing it from a library before buying it.

 Cosmic Apprentice: Dispatches from the Edges of Science